holly1943/learngit/readme.txt

 Git is a distributed version control system. git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Creating a new branch is quick 1.
+Creating a new branch is quick AND simple.